MartaMalb/Terraform-X-Minecraft/lab_2/README.md

 # I am going to build a wall...

 ## Introducing locals and functions
-We should now know how to create resources and use variables.
-In terraform, we can also use locals which you cannot override from the cli.
-There are different approaches and use cases for when you should use one or another which we will not fully cover today, but one of the examples below will be a great use case for using locals.
+By now, we should know how to create resources and use variables.
+In Terraform, we can also use locals which you cannot override from the CLI.
+There are different approaches and use cases for when you should use one or another, which we will not fully cover today, but one of the examples below will be a great use case for using locals.

-We will also leverage the terraform functions to make our code cleaner and more reusable as placing a hundred blocks, in the same manner, we did in the previous exercise would be a tedious task.
-We are going to use a `for_each` meta-argument and `for` expresion in our first step - to learn more about what is available for you - see the [documentation](https://developer.hashicorp.com/terraform/language).
-Please go to your `main.tf` file and replace it is content with the snippet below:
+We will also leverage the Terraform functions to make our code cleaner and more reusable - placing hundreds of blocks, in the same manner as we did in the previous exercise, would be a tedious task.
+Therefore, we are going to use a `for_each` meta-argument and `for` expression in our first step - to learn more about what is available for you, see the [documentation](https://developer.hashicorp.com/terraform/language).
+Please go to your `main.tf` file and replace its content with the snippet below:

 ```go
 locals {